griestopf/Fusee.Tutorial/Tutorial01/README.md

 Understand the concept of "the current Shader".

- - Add one more geometry mesh and another pixel shader (setting a different color).
+ - Add one more geometry `Mesh` and another pixel shader string (setting a different color).

  - Compile another shader using the new pixel shader (and the exisiting vertex shader).
 Store both shaders (resulting from the two `RC.CreateShader` calls) in fiels rather than in local variables.